dlt-hub/verified-sources/CONTRIBUTING.md

 @pytest.mark.parametrize('destination_name', ALL_DESTINATIONS)
 ```

-makes sure that each test runs against all destinations (as defined in `ALL_DESTINATIONS` global
+makes sure that each test runs against all destinations (as defined in the `ALL_DESTINATIONS` global
 variables).

 The simplest possible test just creates a pipeline with your source and then issues a run on a